 Why is Chrome redirecting to Bing?

 Why would someone want to redirect your traffic?
-This is likely to redirect you to spam or scam sites with the intention of stealing your credentials, money, and other sensitive data.
+This is likely to redirect you to spam or scam sites that aim to steal your credentials, money, and other sensitive data.
 There’s also the possibility of spamming you with endless ads or potentially using this issue to create a vulnerability and install more aggressive malware.

 No matter what, you’ll need to correct the problem so you don’t end up with worse issues down the road.